fwa-wup/kommonitor-kubernetes/README.md

     ```
     Get your own access token from Keycloak and add it to the request.
 Also adopt the `--location` and `--form` parameter.
 You can also use Postman for performing the request.

-7. Now, the KomMonitor deployment for your Kubernetes Cluster should be ready.
+7. Now, the KomMonitor deployment for your Kubernetes Cluster should be ready for usage.
 Have fun!